 Check the values to ensure they are appropriately set up on the right side of putting the computer to sleep.
-If your computer sleeps too fast or takes too long to sleep, this should be your first point of contact.
+This should be your first point of contact if your computer sleeps too fast or takes too long.

 Also, look at the advanced performance settings.
-Click Edit Advanced Power Settings, then extend each section to check if sleep is allowed on everyone (no one should say “Never”).
-The option “Unplug the hard drive after,” for example, should have a time limit lower than your sleep settings.
+Click Edit Advanced Power Settings, then extend each section to check if sleep is allowed for everyone (no one should say “Never”).
+For example, the option “Unplug the hard drive after” should have a time limit lower than your sleep settings.

 The most common culprit from far away is the “USB selective suspend setting.”
 If this is set to “disabled,” each connected peripheral will ping your system constantly to let it know that it is active, keeping it awake.

 Windows 10 Fast Startup feature is a configuration that helps your PC boot faster after shutdown.
 It saves an image of the kernel and drivers loaded on the C: \hiberfil.
 Sys when stopping.
 Then, when it shuts down and restarts your PC, Windows loads the hibernation file into memory to take over your PC to fix the computer goes to sleep too fast.